 I love movies.
-Ever since I was a kid and my mom and I stayed up late to watch old films during summer vacation, I’ve loved the escape.
-The fantasy.
+Ever since I was a kid and my mom and me stayed up late to watch old films during summer vacation, I’ve loved the escape—the fantasy.
 Travel is the same.
 I lose myself in a new world, new cultures and new experiences.
 Throughout the years, movies have played a key role in my adventures, and with that in mind, I wanted to share my list of top travel movies with you: films that have inspired trips in the past or put new destinations on my radar.

 They might do the same for you!